Map preview

 Low

-I looked for language indicating a fire/life safety evaluation pass, FLSE, fire safety certification, life safety compliance, or passed fire inspection, but found none.
-The remarks focus on amenities, views, security, and construction status, not fire/life safety certification.
-With no explicit mention, there is no evidence to mark this true.
+I looked for fire/life safety evaluation language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection, but found no such references.
+There is no public remark evidence to confirm this feature.

 Flood Zone (Current)